 Fast tools can support these if used within strong operational systems.
 Without those systems, fast tools just accelerate the accumulation of responsibilities that eventually become overwhelming.

-The goal isn't building slowly—it's building at whatever pace maintains operational sustainability.
+The goal isn't building slowly, it's building at whatever pace maintains operational sustainability.
 For some agencies, that's very fast with strong limits on total volume.
 For others, it's moderately paced with higher complexity per project.
 Neither is universally better.

 What matters is that the pace and the operational system align.
 Speed without system creates chaos.
 System without speed might leave revenue on the table.
 Speed within system creates sustainable performance that compounds over years rather than burning out in months.

-Should agencies avoid fast-building tools?
+1. Should agencies avoid fast-building tools if they create more chaos?

-Can speed and calm coexist?
+3. Can speed and calm genuinely coexist in agency operations?